 When Should a Divorce Lawyer and a Client Do a Cost-Benefit Analysis of Trial vs. Settlement?

 A strategic Orange County divorce attorney knows whether to stand their ground, concede an issue, settle the case or when taking a case to court will serve their client’s best interest.
 This lawyer has the knowledge, experience and skill to evaluate the economic worth of an issue, the cost to litigate the matter and the likelihood of prevailing in trial.
-This analysis requires a critical thinking skill that, like logic, common sense and business savvy are not possessed by many attorneys.
+This analysis requires a critical thinking skill that, like logic, common sense and business savvy are not possessed by all attorneys.
 For example, why contest the date of separation if the litigation itself will cost the client more in fees than would be gained by achieving the desired outcome.
 Spending $15,000 to litigate a $10,000 issue is simply not a good business decision unless there are other considerations.
 Why hire an accountant, pay a lawyer to propound discovery and spend a day in court to argue over a $15,000 credit/reimbursement issue, when a win would result in a client receiving less than $15,000?
 Surprisingly, many Orange County divorce attorneys do not perform this seemingly obvious analysis at all or not until significant fees are incurred.
 Many attorneys see a goal line and think of nothing other than getting to the goal.
 The goal should not be win for winning’s sake.
-Many lawyers fail to focus on the value of the win in relationship to the cost of achieving the win.
+Many lawyers fail to focus on the value of the win in relationship to the cost of achieving it.
 In short, a strategic lawyer does a cost-benefit analysis of settlement vs. trial relative to each issue and does it early.